tjolsen/tmpl/README.md

 Using this, other concepts can be built for more special-purpose constraints.

-Since they are among the most common concepts, I have included macros that test for the presence of (public) class members and typedefs.
+Since they are among the most common concepts, I have included macros that test for the presence of (public) class members, typedefs, nonstatic member functions, and static member functions.
+See examples/concepts.cpp for usage and for an example of creating a custom concept.

 ```C++
 struct A {